 People: a group of persons that, after all, I'm afraid of.
 I fear their idiocy as I fear mine.
 Because idiocy can kill.
 They can be sinister and malevolent, and very often gray.
 When I am in the crowd, I am that people: I judge, avoid, leave aside… and I go away guilty.
 But sometimes, in that same crowd, I notice people who doesn't seem gray at all.
 Some of them are green, someone else is blue or red, despite everything, and I need to capture them in a shot to prove it.

 Looking at people, when nobody notices you, is like watching the fireworks of spontaneity... an explosion of moods of every color.
 It's like being in a kindergarten, among dozens of children playing and interacting with each other.
 True, children's eyes are really the mirror of their soul, because they have no filters.
 Like the expressions of adults absorbed in their thoughts and chores.
-I walk through the crowd, while I go to work, meeting lawyers, secretaries, workers, soldiers, teachers, students, train managers, tourists, vagabonds and train conductors.
+I walk through the crowd while I go to work, with the camera always hanging around my neck, meeting lawyers, secretaries, workers, soldiers, teachers, students, train managers, tourists, vagabonds and train conductors.
 I move among these people aware that I will never be one of them.
 And I look at them with a sort of admiration.
 It seems that everyone has found his place in the world.
 Everyone except me.
 Maybe my role is to steal their truths to deliver them to those who don't have them.
 Because that's what streephers do.